About the Board

 - attend quarterly Saturday board meetings in the Indianapolis office;

 - financially contribute to the organization; and

 - serve as an ambassador for the state and national ACLU.

 Ballots including candidate statements and instructions will be mailed to all ACLU of Indiana members in the second half of the calendar year.
 Terms are for three years beginning January 1st of each year.
 The ACLU of Indiana encourages applications from all qualified individuals including women, people of color, persons with disabilities, lesbian, gay, bisexual, transgender individuals, and people with arrest records and/or convictions, as well as those with a wide range of professional skills and expertise.
 Click here to view a current board list.

-If you are a member, have the time and commitment to be an active board participant, and support the mission of ACLU to protect individual rights and freedoms, please submit a completed application.
+If you are a member, have the time and commitment to be an active board participant, and support the mission of ACLU to protect individual rights and freedoms, please submit a completed application by August 31.
 If you are applying to run for an elected board position, the seats open for the 2020 Board Election include: